dfuse-io/docs/content/guides/core-concepts/cursors.md

 -->

+{{< alert type="note" >}}
+This pagination is currently only implemented in the Ethereum GraphQL schema.
+We will slowly rolls this pagination pattern to all our GraphQL schema and it will be a dfuse wide concept.
+{{</ alert >}}

-In a GrapQL query, the connection model provides a standard mechanism for slicing and paginating the result set.
+In a GraphQL query, the connection model provides a standard mechanism for slicing and paginating the result set.
 In the response, the connection model provides a standard way of providing cursors, and a way of telling the client when more results are available.

 It is important to note that not all GraphQL query return connection model, only the ones that require pagination support.
-Our [`searchTransations`](/reference/ethereum/graphql/#query-searchtransactions") is a good example of a paginated query.
+Our [`searchTransations`](/reference/ethereum/graphql/#query-searchtransactions") query for Ethereum is a good example of a paginated query.

-A Connection types must have fields named `edges` and `pageInfo`:
+A `Connection` type must have fields named `edges` and `pageInfo`:

-* `egdes`: returns a list of `edge_type`; each `edge_type` will have a `node` field which contains an object of the query and a `cursor` to reference that specific `node`.
-In the `searchTransations` query the `node` are of type `TransactionTrace`.
+* `egdes`: returns a list of `<EdgeType>`; each specific `<EdgeType>` will have a `node` field which contains result element of the query and a `cursor` to reference that specific `node`.
+For example, In the [`searchTransations`](/reference/ethereum/graphql/#query-searchtransactions") query the `node` are of type [`TransactionTrace`](/reference/ethereum/graphql/#query-transactiontrace".
 * `pageInfo`: contains a `startCursor` and `endCursor` which corresponds to the first and last nodes in the `edges` respectively.

-Consider the following example:
+Consider the following example (Ethereum):

 {{< tabs "graphql-cursor" >}}
 {{< tab lang="graphql" title="GraphQL Response" >}}